Park Junior School Diminishing the Difference Strategy

 How do we spend the funding?

-To fund additional teaching assistants in the classroom, ensuring that all classes have extra adult support for Maths and English for the vast majority of the week.
+To fund additional teaching partners in the classroom, ensuring that all classes have extra adult support for Maths and English for the vast majority of the week.

-Staff training and the costs associated with that to ensure Quality First teaching throughout the school.
+Staff training and the costs associated with that to ensure High Quality Teaching throughout the school.

 The provision of targeted interventions in writing and reading.

-To fund a trained adult to work with PP children (in school), who need an emotional intervention, on a 1:1 or small group basis, to support their well-being and to enable them to be ready to learn.
+To fund a trained adult to work with Disadvantaged Children (in school), who need an emotional intervention, on a 1:1 or small group basis, to support their well-being and to enable them to be ready to learn.

-The employment of one FSW (Family Support Workers) to support the emotional need of children and their families (both within school and at home).
+The employment of an ELSA ( Emotional Literacy Support Assistant) and a FSW (Family Support Workers) to support the emotional need of children and their families (both within school and at home).

 To make a financial contribution towards educational visits, residential trips, music tuition and other clubs which carry a fee to ensure that all children have the opportunity to have these experiences.

-To buy additional resources to support quality first teaching and interventions.
+To buy additional resources to support High Quality Teaching and interventions.

 To fund non-contact time for teachers so they can meet parents to undertake structured conversations.